thenextman/devolutions-docs/docs/wayk/index.md

 ## Wayk Licensing

-Wayk Client requires a license to make remote desktop connections to machines managed by Wayk Bastion.
-Each user is assigned a license individually, such that 10 Wayk Client licenses are needed for 10 technicians.
-While licenses can be reassigned as needed, they are not considered "floating" or "concurrent" as seen elsewhere.
+Technicians require an assigned Wayk Bastion Client Access License (CAL).
+Wayk Bastion CALs are assigned to individual users, such that 10 Wayk Bastion CALs are needed for 10 technicians.
+While Wayk Bastion CALs can be reassigned as needed, they are not considered "floating" or "concurrent" as seen elsewhere.

-Wayk Client users automatically unlock all advanced features, including unlimited concurrent sessions.
+A Wayk Bastion CAL unlocks all advanced features for a given user, including unlimited concurrent sessions.
 For a large number of technicians, unlimited user licensing is the recommended option.
 As for Wayk Agent, it does not require a license, regardless of the number of machines.

 For more information, [please visit our store](https://store.devolutions.net).